What is cupping and what conditions can it help?

 Skin issues such as acne, eczema, skin marks (angiomas, hemangiomas) and cellulite

-It may also be able to increase athletic performance
+It is also used by many athletes to increase their performance

 How does Cupping work?

-The action of stretching and pulling soft tissues, as deep as 4 inches, can relax muscle and tendons, improving flexibility, increasing range of motion, and assisting with the breakdown of scar tissue and other adhesions.
+The action of stretching and pulling soft tissues works as deep as 4 inches.
+It can relax muscle, release fascial restrictions, improve flexibility, increase range of motion and assist with the breakdown of scar tissue and other adhesions.

 Cupping improves circulation within the soft tissues and stimulates the flow of lymphatic fluid in the circulatory system.
-This facilitates removal of toxins, supplying fresh nutrients, drawing out inflammation and relieving pain.
+This facilitates removal of toxins, supplies fresh nutrients and oxygen, draws out inflammation and relieves pain.
 It can also improve digestive function by acting on the nervous system.

-Cupping is becoming more and more popular as its effectiveness becomes more widely known, and many people find it relaxing and beneficial for stress-related conditions.
+Cupping is becoming increasingly popular as its effectiveness becomes more widely known.
+In addition to the physical benefits, many people find it relaxing and helpful for stress-related conditions.

 What can you expect during treatment?

-Suction cups are carefully applied to the skin to draw up the underlying tissues, blood and lymphatic fluid.
-The suction can be strong to affect deeper tissues or milder and the cups may remain stationary or be moved around, as required.
+Suction cups are carefully applied to the skin at specific points to draw up the underlying tissues, blood and lymphatic fluid.
+The suction can be strong to affect deeper tissues or milder to work more superficially.
+The cups can remain stationary, or oils can be used to enable the cups to slide across the skin.

-Following treatment, it is quite normal to have some circular bruise marks., which disappear over the next few days.
+Following treatment it is quite normal to have some mild circular bruise marks which will disappear over the next few days to a week.